 - Ordre d'Egalité - $50,000 - $74,999

 - Ordre de Liberté - $25,000 - $49,999

 THE TOCQUEVILLE AWARD

 Each year, the Alexis de Tocqueville Society of United Way of Southeast Louisiana presents its highest award for exemplary leadership in community, volunteerism, and philanthropy.
 These outstanding philanthropists serve as inspiration for all of us who endeavor to create a better community for our citizens.
-This year, the members of the Society are privileged to confer this honor on exceptional entrepreneur and philanthropist, Roger H. Ogden.
+This year, the members of the Society are privileged to confer this honor on philanthropist, public servant, and volunteer - Entergy Corporation’s Marcus V. Brown.

 Past Award Recipients

 - 2019 Roger Ogden

 - 2018 Mary Keller Zervigon